The Stripped-Star Ultraviolet Magellanic Cloud Survey (SUMS): The UV Photometric Catalog and Stripped Star Candidate Selection: Introduction

 Earlier versions of the photometric pipeline presented in this paper were used in \citetalias{Drout2023} to both (i) identify a set of targets with potential UV excess for spectroscopic follow-up and (ii) provide the final set of photometry for the 25 stripped star candidates they discuss in detail.
 These objects--identified as part of the broader SUMS effort--were shown to have luminosities, colors, and spectral morphologies consistent with expectations for binaries containing intermediate mass stripped stars.
 The spectroscopic sample could be grouped into three categories: (i) stripped star dominated systems that appeared to host stripped stars with no evidence for a luminous companion, (ii) systems showing spectroscopic features from both a stripped star and B-type MS companion, and (iii) systems that resembled B-type stars spectroscopically but exhibited UV excesses in their \glspl{SED}.
 This diversity is consistent with expectations for binaries, where the stripped star and companion contribute varying fractions of the total light.
 Subsequent modeling of a subset of these systems (\citetalias{Drout2023}; \citealt{Gotberg2023}) revealed high temperatures (50–100 kK), small radii (0.5–1 $R_\odot$), intermediate luminosities ($\log (L/L_\odot) \sim 3$–5), and hydrogen-depleted surfaces (X$_\mathrm{H} \sim$ 0–0.3)---all consistent with the long-lived helium-core burning phase of intermediate mass stripped stars.
 Interestingly, though, their winds appear to be weaker than expected \citep{Vink2017,Krtivcka2016,Nugis2000}.

 These results highlight the effectiveness of our UV photometry and selection method in identifying stripped stars.
 To assess whether their observed prevalence matches theoretical expectations, however, a larger and more systematic search is needed.
 In this paper, we apply our finalized UV photometric pipeline to the full \emph{Swift}-UVOT survey of the Magellanic Clouds and identify a broad sample of candidate stripped star binaries based on their \glspl{SED}.
-To support ongoing and future studies, we also publicly release\footnote{Upon acceptance of this manuscript.} our pipeline, the SUMS UV catalog, and our stripped star candidate sample as a community resource.
+To support ongoing and future studies, and to serve as a community resource, we publicly release the SUMS UV catalog, candidate sample, and data processing pipeline on GitHub\footnote{\url{https://github.com/AstroLudwig/SUMS_UVPhotometricCatalog}} under the CC BY 4.0 and MIT licenses, respectively, with version 1.0 permanently archived on Zenodo (\!\dataset[DOI: 10.5281/zenodo.17551743]{https://doi.org/10.5281/zenodo.17551743}; \citealt{sums_github}).

 This manuscript is organized as follows: In Section \ref{sec:Data}, we describe the UV and optical data from which our catalog is derived.
 Section \ref{sec:Photometry} outlines and validates the photometric pipeline used to perform PSF photometry on UV point sources in the \emph{Swift-}UVOT images.
 We present the structure of the resulting SUMS catalog in Section \ref{sec:catalog}.
 In Section \ref{sec:Candidates}, we identify \NFinal{} candidate stripped star systems in the Magellanic Clouds and explore their properties in Section \ref{sec:properties}.
 Section \ref{sec:otherblue} discusses possible contaminants-including foreground and background sources-and other UV-excess systems that may fall within our selection criteria.
 Finally, Section \ref{sec:summary} provides a summary and outlines future research directions.